LachlanNXT/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Preprocessing the image data.

-I wanted to normalise the data first, so I converted the data tupe from 'uint8' to 'int16' so the pixel values could be negative.
+I wanted to normalise the data first, so I converted the data type from 'uint8' to 'int16' so the pixel values could be negative.
 Then I applied the pixel = (pixel - 128)/ 128 operation.
 The following plots show an example of the colour distribution in an image before and after normalisation:

 ![alt text][image17]![alt text][image2]